harrysolutions/univention-corporate-server/doc/architecture/concepts/permission.rst

 root
    The user account *root* is the superuser on the local UCS system and has the user ID of ``0``.
-It has all permissions and is equivalent to the *root* account known from other GNU Linux systems.
+It has all permissions and is equivalent to the *root* account known from other GNU/Linux systems.

    The *root* account is defined and the password is set during installation of every UCS system.
 The account is only for the local UCS system.
-On other UCS systems administrators should—of course—define different passwords for the *root* account.
+On other UCS systems administrators should—of course—define different passwords for each *root* account.

    Think of *root* as the primary administrative account for the **local** UCS system.

+   The *root* account has no permissions and is no valid account in the domain context.
+The account *root* must not be created as domain account or you risk to lockout the *root* user from the local UCS system.

 Domain users and admins
 -----------------------